The IMBRSea tuition fees are set at:

 Tuition fees for the second year must be paid before the start of the second academic year.

 Living & Travel Costs

-All students organize and finance their own accommodation, insurances, living, visa and travel costs while undertaking the IMBRSea program.
+All students organise and finance their own accommodation, insurances, living, visa and travel costs while undertaking the IMBRSea program.
 These costs can be (partially) covered by a scholarship you may hold.

 The cost of living differs from country to country.
 Please check the page of each partner university for more information.

 Please ensure that you take into account all the traveling and the living costs that the program entails.
-Remember, it's an International Master and there is a lot of travelling involved.
-Make sure to make a good budget before starting.
+Remember, it's an International Master and there is a lot of traveling involved.
+Make sure to have a good budget before starting.

 Required Funds for Non-European Students

 In Europe, a student must have sufficient means of subsistence to cover their living costs, healthcare, study and repatriation costs.
 The minimum amount which a student must have to cover their costs is fixed and indexed each year.
 Non-European students will usually need to prove that they have the minimum amount of funds required to cover their costs in order to obtain a long-term visa or residence permit.
 For more information regarding the minimum amounts for each country, see the section regarding visa information here- /visa-information